-The different segments in which the Company is organized have in consideration on the different activities from which the Company obtains income and incurs expenses.
-The mentioned organizational structure is based on the way in which the highest authority in the operational decision-making process analyzes the main financial and operating magnitudes while making decisions about resource allocation and performance assessment, also considering the business strategy of the Company.
+The different segments in which the Company is organized have in consideration the different activities from which the Company obtains income and incurs expenses.
+The mentioned organizational structure is based on the way in which the highest authority in the operational decision-making process analyzes the main financial and operating magnitudes while making decisions about resource allocation and performance assessment also considering the Company's business strategy.

 The company has recently organized its reporting structure grouping the "Chemical" and "Refining and Marketing" segments in a new and unique segment named "Downstream".
 The structure above mentioned is mainly due to the common and/or shared strategy, to both businesses converge, considering the synergies generated between them, from fuel maximization approach offered to the market, in terms of volume and quality.
-Accordingly, the Company has adequate comparative information for the year 2012 and according to the aforementioned change.
+Accordingly, the Company has adequate comparative information for the years 2012 and 2011 according to the aforementioned change.